wiwa1978/blog-hugo-netlify/content/devops/2021-02-05-FlaskBasic-Heroku.md

 ~/Flask/Flask-Basic-Heroku main ❯ pip3 freeze > requirements.txt
 ```

 Note: as mentioned, I used the code from the Flask Docker post but I made a minor change.
 I have put the `wsgi.py` file under the root of my project (because of Heroku).
-This implies I also made a change to the from line to ensure my app can be found.
-So the wsgi.py file should be put under the root folder and should be changed to the following:
+This implies I also made a change to the `from` line to ensure my app can be found.
+It looks like the below:

 ```python
 from app.app import app